College Basketball on NBC Sports: Decline (1990–1998)

-Coverage on cable and Peacock, Big Ten package (2011-present)
+Coverage on cable; Atlantic 10, CAA and Ivy League (2011–2021)

-The NBC broadcast network does not currently televise any college basketball games.
 When Comcast and NBC Universal merged in 2011, college basketball on Versus was integrated into NBC Sports with the channel's relaunch as NBC Sports Network (NBCSN) on January 1, 2012.
 In 2012, NBC Sports reached agreements to carry Colonial Athletic Association (CAA) basketball and football on NBCSN and Comcast SportsNet, Atlantic 10 Conference (A-10) basketball on NBCSN, and renewed NBCSN's rights to the Ivy League for two additional seasons.
 By the late-2010s, NBC Sports had lost the CAA and Ivy League to other broadcasters.

-NBCSN continued its relationship with the A-10, which was most recently renewed in January 2021 under a multi-year deal.
+In 2021, NBCSN continued its relationship with the A-10 under a multi-year deal.
 25 regular season games are broadcast per-season, as well as selected games from the Atlantic 10 men's basketball tournament.
 NBCSN shut down at the end of 2021, after which USA Network assumed its A-10 broadcasts (among other sports properties).

+Expansion of coverage over-the-air and streaming; Atlantic 10, Big 12, Big East and Big Ten (2022–present)

 In August 2022, NBC Sports announced that it had reached a seven-year deal to carry Big Ten Conference athletics on its platforms, which will include a package of Big Ten men's and women's basketball games on Peacock beginning in the 2023–24 season.
 Peacock will air up to 47 men's basketball games and 30 women's basketball games per-season (including 32 and 20 intraconference games respectively), as well as the opening night doubleheaders of the men's and women's conference tournaments.

 NBC Sports carried two inaugural showcase games during the 2022–23 season; NBC aired the Citi Shamrock Classic on November 12, 2022, between Notre Dame and California's women's basketball teams.
 It marked the first women's college basketball game to ever air on NBC, and its first college basketball game overall since 1998.
 Peacock would sponsor and air the Peacock Classic on December 2, 2022, between Baylor and Gonzaga—a rematch of the 2021 national championship game.